muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ### Goals of the Project
 The Goals / Steps of this Project are the following:
 - Make a Pipeline (using tools like color selection, region of interest selection, grayscaling, Gaussian smoothing, Canny Edge Detection and Hough Tranform line detection) that Finds Lane Lines [Left & Right] on the Road from the given Input Images and Videos and then, track the detected Lane Lines with:
   - Stage-1: Line Segments
   - Stage-2: Solid Lines (Averaged/Extrapolated Single Line Segments drawn on to the Line Segments in the image)
-- Reflect on the Project Work as a project report below in this file
+- Reflect on the Project Work as a project report

-The following assumptions are made for the design:
+following assumptions are made for the design:
 - The camera is mounted always in the same position with respect to the road
 - There is always a visible white or yellow line on the road
 - We don’t have any vehicle in front of us